HITECHCRIME/HC_SG128_Roped/README.md

 some of them like arson
 fuckin' then larcens broke all

-suck it on right on
+suck it all right on
 all the gang get it on
 this place up

 got it all roghten
-totally would have gotten but
+totally would have i gotten that but i'd rather say no

-i'd rather say no
+stick it in the pocket for survival hide it in breath, wrapped up or dig it up, graveyard

-stick it in the pocket for survival fuck it up breath wrapped up dig it up, graveyard suck it up braveheart
+suck it up braveheart

 ```